ieee-vgtc/ieeevis.org/year/2019/info/open-practices/open-practices-faq.md

 3. Identifiable - For citations and references to be useful, papers must have a globally unique and persistent identifier (e.g., a DOI).
 Content posted to the repository must also be immutable and timestamped.
 Multiple versions of a paper are acceptable, as long as previous versions and timestamps are retained.

 4. Reliable - Research should represent a permanent advancement of knowledge and understanding, so it is important that posted papers are available for perpetuity.
-The archive must therefore have an explicitly stated plan for long-term reliability ([example](http://help.osf.io/m/faqs/l/726460-faqs#what-if-you-run-out-of-funding-what-happens-to-my-data)), or it must deposit all papers in a dedicated “dark archive” such as [Portico](https://www.portico.org/) or [Clockss](https://clockss.org/).
+The archive must therefore have an explicitly stated plan for long-term reliability ([example](https://help.osf.io/hc/en-us/articles/360019737894-FAQs#what-if-you-run-out-of-funding-what-happens-to-my-data)), or it must deposit all papers in a dedicated “dark archive” such as [Portico](https://www.portico.org/) or [Clockss](https://clockss.org/).

-A repository that meets the criteria for long-term reliability and is inline with IEEE policy is [http://arxiv.org](http://arxiv.org) (instructions).
+A repository that meets the criteria for long-term reliability and is inline with IEEE policy is [arXiv.org](http://arxiv.org) ([instructions](open-practices-arxiv)).
 If you would like to use another repository such as an institutional repository, please email an explanation of how it meets the criteria to open_practices@ieeevis.org.
 A personal website, lab website, or any site that is not immutable and has no explicit plans for long-term availability (e.g. GitHub) does NOT meet the criteria.

 ## Sharing the Open Version with VIS